winproc/haystack/README.md

 # haystack
-haystack is a light data management system
+haystack is a light database manager

 > Up to 1024 elements in a table